 While this may sound Auto Geek to you know, tire codes are important to know when pricing your new tires as it’s the unique descriptor.

 4. Size does matter

 When you do finally take the step to shop around (see below), most tire dealers will ask the make, model, and year of your car.
 But you may still have different size options as well.
 Your choices may include bigger tires fill the wheel well, or smaller less expensive tires.

-Whatever your choice, make sure the tires fit the recommended speed rating; can handle your car up to a designated top speed; and can accommodate the weight of your car (load rating).
+Whatever your choice, make sure the tires fit the recommended speed rating; can handle your car up to a designated top speed; and can accommodate the weight of your car (load rating) + passengers and gear.
 Check your tire’s sidewalls for these codes, or simply open your owner’s manual.

 5. Decide what you need from replacement tires

 Chances are you’ve been driving the car for some time.
 Think about your driving experience.
 Is something not up to par?
 Are you looking for a more comfortable ride?
 More steering control?
 Less noise?
 Longer wear?
 Tires that are standard with a new car are usually one size fits most, so if you feel, you might be better with a new brand, then ask your tire technician for your options when buying tires.